The connection of user experience design and disability support

 One day, an occupational therapist (OT) was working with a client I regularly supported.
 While observing, I asked how they approached tasks differently.

-The OT used cooking as an example, breaking down something as simple as making hot water with a kettle—filling it with water, carrying it to the base, positioning it correctly, turning it on.
+The OT used cooking as an example.
+She broke down something as simple as making hot water with a kettle.
+First you fill it with water.
+Then you carry it to the base.
+You position it correctly.
+Then you turn it on.
 I suddenly realized how many steps I'd forgotten existed because they'd become automatic to me.
-I'd gone blind to the complexity hidden in "simple" tasks.
+I'd gone blind to the complexity hidden in 'simple' tasks.

 Since then, I've focused on these small steps.
 Whenever someone faces difficulty, I break the process down and build it back up one layer at a time, helping them develop the skills and confidence to complete the full action.